gavin-St/snake-game-ai-pytorch/README.md

   model

-Made with machine learning resources by FreeCodeCamp <3

 TODO:
   * Fix problem where AI will hit itself
   * Extend the model to train on Connect4 against itself

+Made with help from machine learning resources by FreeCodeCamp <3